-Every American should have access to an affordable and safe place that they can call home.
-However, millions of struggling Americans across the country and in communities throughout Los Angeles are at risk of losing their homes to foreclosure.
+Every night, there are more than 40,000 Angelenos sleeping on the street.
+Congressmember Bass thinks that that is unacceptable.
+She believes every American should have access to an affordable and safe place that they can call home.
+However, millions of struggling Americans across the country and in communities throughout Los Angeles are at risk of losing their homes due to the current economic crisis.
 Supporting public housing, promoting loan modifications and protecting consumers against unsustainable loans are not only necessary to help at-risk families and individuals, but fundamental to the country’s economic recovery.
-The nationwide foreclosure crisis has heavily impacted California and communities in my district.
-The lack of affordable home-ownership opportunities must be addressed so that struggling Americans can create homes and contribute to the vibrancy of our communities.

 More on Housing

 The pandemic has heavily strained the inadequate stock of affordable housing available in the United States.
 There is a national shortage of 7 million affordable homes for renters with extremely low incomes.
 For every 10 extremely low-income households, there are fewer than four affordable and available homes.
 There is not a single state or congressional district with enough affordable homes to meet this demand.

 This legislation will allow youth to access Chafee services until age 27, extend the moratorium on ‘aging out’ of foster care, and enable youth who left care during the pandemic to re-enter care.
 It will also ensure that any direct financial assistance received through the Chafee program cannot be used to determine eligibility for other federal benefits.

 “The Senate confirmation of former Congressional Black Caucus Chairwoman Marcia Fudge to serve as Secretary of the Department of Housing and Urban Development is a historic selection, as Congresswoman Fudge will be the first African-American woman to lead the Department in decades, and only the second in our nation’s history.